2014 American immigration crisis: Aftermath

 After the 2014 immigration crisis in America, the influx of immigrants from Central America to the United States continued but in lower proportions.
 Over the early 2010s America and Mexico presented consistent pushback to all immigrants from Central America.
 America and Mexico both also showed no immediate immigration policy changes even with the crisis.
 The United States and Mexico have militarized borders and dissuaded immigrants from making the journey as of 2014.

-However Central American families and children keep on coming to borders seeking asylum.
-In the aftermath, the U.S. Immigration and Customs Enforcement (ICE) and the Customs and Border Patrol (CBP) detainment of Central American people in the Mexican-American borders increased over 100 percent from late 2015 to early 2016 compared the year before.
+Central American families and children kept coming to borders seeking asylum.
+In the aftermath, the U.S. Immigration and Customs Enforcement (ICE) and the Customs and Border Protection (CBP) detention of Central American people in the Mexican-American borders increased over 100 percent from late 2015 to early 2016 compared the year before.
 Also, United States government ordered for the deportation in 7,700 in 2014 to 2015 without court hearings.
-However, there are 62,000 children still awaiting legal proceedings after 2014.
+There were 62,000 children still awaiting legal proceedings after 2014.
 In most cases, 94 percent of these children do not have attorneys to represent them in court.
-However, people from the Northern Triangle continue to immigrate despite the militarization of the CBP, increase in deportations, and the dangerous journey because their homes remain unsafe.
+People from the Northern Triangle continued to immigrate despite the militarization of the CBP, increase in deportations, and the dangerous journey because their homes remain unsafe.